microsoft/binskim/docs/BinSkimRules.md

 #### `Error`: Error

 '{0}' was compiled using Clang but without the SafeStack instrumentation pass, which should be used to mitigate the risk of stack-based buffer overflows.
 To enable SafeStack, pass '-fsanitize=safe-stack' flag to both compile and link command lines.

+#### `ClangVersionMayNeedUpgrade`: Error

+'{0}' was compiled using Clang but without the SafeStack instrumentation pass, which should be used to mitigate the risk of stack-based buffer overflows.
+To enable SafeStack, pass '-fsanitize=safe-stack' flag to both compile and link command lines.
+You might need to update your version of Clang to enable it.

 #### `InvalidMetadata`: NotApplicable